knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addvideocontributor"></a>
 # **AddVideoContributor**
-> void AddVideoContributor (long? videoId, ModelContributionResource contributionResource)
+> void AddVideoContributor (long? videoId, ContributionResource contributionResource)

 Adds a contributor to a video